coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 Read-Only:

 - `aggregation_type` (String) The type of the aggregation.
-When the aggregation type is `metrics`, can be one of ["avg" "sum" "percentile_99" "percentile_95" "percentile_50" "unspecified" "min" "max"].
-When When the aggregation type is `dimension`, can be one of ["unique_count" "error_count" "unspecified"].
+When the aggregation type is `metrics`, can be one of ["max" "avg" "sum" "percentile_99" "percentile_95" "percentile_50" "unspecified" "min"].
+When When the aggregation type is `dimension`, can be one of ["unspecified" "unique_count" "error_count"].
 - `field` (String) The field to aggregate on.
-When the aggregation type is `metrics`, can be one of ["duration" "unspecified"].
+When the aggregation type is `metrics`, can be one of ["unspecified" "duration"].
 When When the aggregation type is `dimension`, can be one of ["unspecified" "trace_id"].
 - `type` (String) Can be one of ["metric" "dimension"]